dinnerdoggy/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/planning.md

 Login page
-Page for cards
-create card page
+render cards on sign in

 click event to login and render cards page
 ERD